 Having the right health insurance broker for your business can save you money and help customize your company’s benefit design to retain top talent and recruit new employees.
-Explore FAQs, resources and information to help you find the right health insurance broker for your company.
+Explore FAQs, videos, resources and information to help you find the right health insurance broker for your company, and search Mployer Advisor to see top-rated brokers near you.

 Health insurance brokers are licensed professionals who contract with insurance companies to offer you competitive rates for your health insurance.
 Brokers may also offer other types of insurance like disability insurance, life insurance, and voluntary insurance products like accidental death and dismemberment, accident insurance, and critical illness insurance.

 Health insurance brokers can offer either business health insurance or individual health plans.
 Below, we will focus on business health insurance brokers.